MaximusMcCann/rsnapshot_mac/README.md

 ####Other
-1. To disable: `launchctl load com.maximusmccann.rsnapshot.*.plist`
+1. To disable: `launchctl unload com.maximusmccann.rsnapshot.*.plist`

 ####Resources